“Ma'am, I am not receiving the appropriate reply protocol from them.”

 “We’ve traced the source of the hive mind, the controlling entity.
 Apparently, it’s commander Atavicius.
 We cannot locate him precisely, or confirm this.
 Their ship is playing a number on our sensors.”

-I can’t even begin to explain to Araujo that he’s right here, maybe ten feet away from me.
+I can’t even tell Araujo that he’s right here, maybe ten feet away from me.
 In my line of sight.
 I could take him with the freezing gun right now.
 If I wanted to.
 The freezing ray wouldn’t be enough to break up the hive connection, though, if that’s what’s going on.
 I’d need something... stronger.

 But if it isn’t, then Piers is gone.

-“Copy that, number one.
+“Copy that.
 I’ll track him down.
 Toro out.”

 But my hands won’t budge.
 I’m usually a shoot first, ask later kind of person, but right now... right now.
 It’s Piers.